Friday, November 19, 2021

 I truly hope that these insights into my personal practice will help those confronted with the dilemma of blending multicultural practices and spiritual traditions.

-Happy month of November, and until we meet again, bright Fairy blessings.
+Happy month of November, and until we meet again, Fairy blessings.

 Daniela